eric-hansen/cs-shop/README.md

 Database seeding completed successfully.
 ```

-Security was the other aspect for/against this route.
-Due to that, there are a couple of checks in place to first confirm the filename should be processed.
-Then we check the first line of the CSV file against the fillable properties on the table model.
-If there's any outliers then we throw an exception.
+Security was another concern when deciding on going this route.
+Due to that, there are a couple of checks made to eleviate the concern.

-There's other cases that aren't considered (i.e.: a PNG being passed in), but given the control of these seeders is 1) by the developer only and 2) supposed to only be ran in non-production, as a MVP it does it's job well.
+First the filename is hardcoded for each seeder and confirmed prior to reading the file in.
+Second we check the header columns found in the file and compare that against the list of fillable model properties.

+If either of the above checks don't match, we throw an exception.

 **Q**: Unable to connect to MySQL via Sail